-- The collegiate institution previously attended must be an accredited and/or approved institution awarding college credit. - 2.
-Credit may be transferred to Harper College for courses earning credit and successfully completed with a grade of "D" or above if the student's cumulative grade point average (GPA) is 2.0 or above ("C" average) at the previously attended institution.
-The student's work at each institution is evaluated independently if several
+- The collegiate institution previously attended must be an accredited and/or approved institution awarding college credit. - Credit may be transferred to Harper College for courses earning credit and successfully completed with a grade of "D" or above if the student's cumulative grade point average (GPA) is 2.0 or above ("C" average) at the

-General Education Requirements Requirements , Associate Associate in Arts Associate in Science in Applied Science Communication Skills IIIs 6 hours 6 hours 6 hours1 English 101, English English 101, English 102, English 201, English 220 Social Sciences 6 hours 6 hours 6 hours anthropology, econom psychology, sociology anthropology, economics, geography, history, political science, psychology, sociology III.
-Science or Mathematics latics 8 hours 20 hours 6 hours astronomy, biology, chemistry, enginee mathematics, physical science, physics astronomy, biology, chemistry, engineering2, geology, mathematics, physical science, physics IV.
-Humanities 6 hours 6 hours 3 hours art, foreign language, humanities, lite fine arts, SPE 107, SPE 111, SPE 21 art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 V. Twelve hours to be Twelve hours to be taken in at least two of the following 12 hours areas: communication , social scier mathematics, humanities, PED 203 areas: communication , social sciences, science or mathematics, humanities, PED 203 Total General Education Requirer ation Requirements 38 hours 38 hours 21 hours Other Degree Requirements: rements: A.A.
+General Education Requirements Associate Associate Associate in Applied in Arts in Science Science Communication Skills 6 hours 6 hours 6 hours1 English 101, English 102, English 201, English 220 = Social Sciences 6 hours 6 hours 6 hours anthropology, economics, geography, history, political science, psychology, sociology ≡ Science or Mathematics 8 hours 20 hours 6 hours3 astronomy, biology, chemistry, engineering2, geology, mathematics, physical science, physics ≥ Humanities 6 hours 6 hours 3 hours art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 Twelve hours to be taken in at least two of the following areas: 12 hours communications, social sciences, science or mathematics, humanities, PED 203, PSY 100 Total General Education Requirements 38 hours 38 hours 21 hours Other Degree Requirements: A.A.
 Electives 22 hours A.S.
 Electives 22 hours A.A.S.
-Technical Red A.A.S.
-Technical Requirements and Electives 39 hours Total 60 hours 60 hours 60 hours minimum5 The following courses may be used part of the approved career program 130, JNM 131, JNM 133.
-The following courses may be used to satisfy this requirement if a part of the approved career program: ENG 100, ENG 103, ENG 130, JNM 130, JNM 131, JNM 133.
-Students majoring in a career program ma major toward fulfillment of this requirement. t of this requirement of this requirement of this requirement of this requirement of the thin of the t Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
-Courses in engineering ma ments in Group III in the As Applied Science degrees.
-Courses in engineering may apply to the general education requirements in Group III in the Associate in Science and Associate in Applied Science degrees. to fulfill the Group V requirement: SPE 101, SPE 102, SPE 115, SPE 205 and RDG 104.
-See item 7 in Graduation Requirements. quirement: SPE 10 4. ion Requirements.
-1, SPE 102, SPE 115,
+Technical Requirements and Electives 39 hours Total 60 hours 60 hours 60 hours minimum 5 The Prov Col 4 The following courses may be used to satisfy this requirement if a part of the approved career program: ENG 100, ENG 103, ENG 130, JNM 130, JNM 131, JNM 133.
+G 2 Courses in engineering may apply to the general education requirements in 11 Group III in the Associate in Science and Associate in Applied Sceince degrees.
+8 Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
+In addition to the listed courses in Group Group V requirement: SPE 101, SPE 102, 106, ENG 103, and ENG 130.
+See item 7 in Graduation Requirements. urses in Group I, the fol 101, SPE 102, SPE115, 30.
+Requirements.
+4 In addition to the listed courses in Group I, the following can be used to fulfill the Group V requirement: SPE 101, SPE 102, SPE115, SPE 205 and RDG 104, RDG 106, ENG 103, and ENG 130.
+5 See item 7 in Graduation Requirements.